 Head Coach of Men’s Hockey

 St. Norbert has appeared in 15 NCAA Division III Tournaments since 1997, highlighted by its national championships in 2008, 2011, 2012 and 2014.
 The Green Knights have made nine Frozen Four appearances, and placed as national runner-up in 2004, 2006 and 2010.
 Coghlin’s seven national title game appearances as a head coach is the second-most in NCAA Division III history.

-St. Norbert won the NCAA title in 2012, ending the season with an impressive 14-1-1 finish to cap off its third “Run for the Roses.”
+St. Norbert’s won its third national championship in 2012, a season that concluded with an impressive 14-1-1 finish.
 The Green Knights dispatched No. 1-ranked Norwich and No. 3-rated Oswego State both by 4-1 scores at the Frozen Four in Lake Placid, N.Y., to lock up the title and finish 21-5-5.

-Over the past 15 seasons, St. Norbert has registered an outstanding 403-83-38 ledger that includes 13 NCHA regular-season championships and 11 NCHA Peters Cup Playoff titles.
-Coghlin’s team has been especially tough to beat at home since moving into the Cornerstone Community Center in 2000, going a robust 179-21-11 on home ice during the 13 years the Green Knights have occupied the building.
+Over the past 18 seasons, St. Norbert has registered an outstanding 431-86-39 ledger which includes 14 NCHA regular-season championships and 12 NCHA Peters Cup Playoff titles.
+Coghlin’s teams have been especially tough to beat at home since moving into the Cornerstone Community Center in 2000, going a robust 194-23-11 on home ice during the 14 years the Green Knights have occupied the building.
 St. Norbert also set a school-record 37-game overall unbeaten streak spanning 13 months from the 2007-08 and 2008-09 seasons.

-Named St. Norbert’s third varsity head coach on May 26, 1993, Coghlin immediately went to work, laying the foundation for future success.
+Named St. Norbert’s third varsity head coach on May 26, 1993, Coghlin immediately went to work into laying the foundation for future success.

 Following a 10-9-1 rookie campaign, St. Norbert entered its first season in the NCHA.
 The Green Knights finished sixth in the league in 1994-95 and nearly toppled UW-Stevens Point in the first round of the league

-It would be the last and only time St. Norbert finished out of the top half of the NCHA standings.
+It would be the last and only time St. Norbert has finished out of the top half of the NCHA standings.
 The Green Knights improved to fourth with a 10-8-2 mark in 1995-96, and broke through to win the league title in 1996-97.

 St. Norbert fashioned a 27-6 record in 1997-98 while winning a second consecutive NCHA championship.
 The Green Knights had five one-goal losses that season and the other game by just two goals.
 St. Norbert finished the hat trick in 1998-99, again winning the NCHA regular-season and playoff titles.